-Unscrew the nozzle about 1/4 to 1/2 of a turn (90 to 180 degrees) to create a small gap between the nozzle and the heatblock.
+Unscrew the nozzle about 1/2 of a turn (180 degrees) to create a small gap between the nozzle and the heatblock.

 - Screw in the heatsink all the way to touch the nozzle. - The wires will sit between the heatblock and the heatsink.